 Ladders have also been previously classified under their 'Duty Rating'.
 These values, based upon the frequency of use and type of environment in which a ladder is used, were originally determined by the British Standards organisation.

-Ladders should be colour coded to provide a simple visual indication of their classification - Class 1 Ladders are commonly marked in blue, Class EN131 Ladders in green, (or yellow), and Class III Ladders are usually identified by the colour red.
+Ladders should be colour coded to provide a simple visual indication of their classification - Class 1 Ladders are commonly marked in blue, Class EN131 Ladders in green, (or yellow), and Class III Ladders are usually identified by the colour grey.
 Colour identification is often used on the rubber feet of ladders and steps and/or attached user instructions and warning labels.

 Class 1 Ladders are the highest rated ladders in terms of strength and quality.
 These ladders are suitable for use in heavy duty industrial applications and environments.